-Garden: Apply to the Personal Assistant to the Home Bursar, who will refer the application either to the Garden Committee or to the Garden Fellow for permission.
+Garden: Apply to the Home Bursary Administrator, who will refer the application either to the Garden Committee or to the Garden Fellow for permission.

-Other rooms: Book with the Personal Assistant to the Home Bursar.
+Other rooms: Book with the Home Bursary Administrator.

 Junior Members should note that the extended tables in the Red Room and Conduit Room may not be moved.